Radla/voltcraft-sem-3600bt/README.md

 You can also use an offset for the start time.
 For example you can start a scheduler that runs in 5 Minutes from now for one hour _once today_ like this:

 ```
-$ ./vc-sem.exp Lam -scheduler 1 on +5 off +60
+$ ./vc-sem.exp Lam -scheduler 3 on +5 off +60
 ```

-Let's take a look at the settings of scheduler 1:
+Let's take a look at the settings of scheduler 3:

 ```
-$ ./vc-sem.exp Lam -scheduler 1 -print
+$ ./vc-sem.exp Lam -scheduler 3 -print

         Mac:              20:CD:39:1F:EC:DE
         Initialized:      yes
         Connected:        yes
-        Alias:            Lampe
+        Alias:            Lamp

-        Scheduler 1:
+        Scheduler 3:
           Active:         on
           Begin:          08:38 turn on
           End:            09:38 turn off
           Weekdays:       _______
 ```

-In order to reset a specific scheduler of all schedulers run:
+In order to reset a specific scheduler or all schedulers run:

 ```
-$ ./vc-sem.exp Lam -scheduler 1 reset
+$ ./vc-sem.exp Lam -scheduler 3 reset
 $ ./vc-sem.exp Lam -scheduler reset
 ```

 ### Countdown

-The socket has a countdown timer.
+The socket has a timer.
 You can set it with an ease like this:
 ```
 $ ./vc-sem.exp Lam -countdown off +5
 ```

 This activates a countdown timer which runs for 5 minutes and then turns the socket off.
-You can also specify a runtime like this:
+You can also specify a _time of arrival (ETA)_ like this:

 ```
 $ ./vc-sem.exp Lam -countdown off 09:45
 ```

-Ask for information about an already running countdown like this:
+Let's ask for information about the countdown that we have started before:
 ```
 $ ./vc-sem.exp Lam -countdown -print

         Mac:              20:CD:39:1F:EC:DE
         Initialized:      yes
         Connected:        yes
-        Alias:            Lampe
+        Alias:            Lamp

         Measurement:
           Power:          on